Borodino Hall

-Borodino Hall, also known as Borodino Grange Hall, is a building in the hamlet of Borodino, New York.
+Borodino Community Center(BCC), also previously known as the Borodino Hall or Grange Hall, is a building in the hamlet of Borodino, New York.
 It was listed on the National Register of Historic Places in 2006.
-Borodino Hall was built in 1835 by the First Religious Society of Borodino, and served as a church until 1868.
+Borodino Community Center was built in 1835 by the First Religious Society of Borodino, and served as a church until 1868.

 It is a two-story building with a gabled roof on a high stone basement.
 It is of heavy timber-frame construction designed in the Federal style.
 The building was sold in 1868, and a stage was added to the interior around that time, converting it into a hall.
 In 1871, a performance of "Uncle Tom’s Cabin" was presented there by the Borodino Dramatic Society.

 At some time after this, the building became the Spafford Town Hall, a purpose it served until 1912.
 In that year the Grange chapter #1272 began meeting in the Hall, and they purchased it in 1919.
 Water service, a kitchen and restrooms were added in the early 1950s.

-The Spafford Area Historical Society purchased the building in 1997.
-It currently serves as a community center.
+The Spafford Area Historical Society (SAHS) purchased the building in 1997.
+SAHS has been renovating the Borodino Community Center since 2013.
+SAHS has performed structural work, repaired the foundation and installed a new concrete floor in the lower level.
+They also upgraded the bathrooms, installed a new metal roof, windows, insulation, siding and a water purification system.
+In the fall of 2024, new interior lighting was installed along with an oak plank floor in the upper level and a kitchenette in the lower level.

+It currently serves as a community center and is available to the community to rent for baby/wedding showers, small weddings or family reunions or other events.